Optimal Execution and Macroscopic Market Making: Introduction

-Our proposed game framework, illustrated in Figure \ref{figure}, optimizes all market makers and certain traders engaged in execution programs.
-Notably, noise traders with exogenous purposes are included in the model but are not subject to optimization.
-They are treated as part of the stochastic environment to potentially derive order-flow-driven strategies such as the volume-weighted average price; see also \cite{cartea2016incorporating} for optimal execution problems with order flows.
-Finally, the continuous nature of trading rates prompts us to utilize the macroscopic market making framework.
+Our proposed game framework, illustrated in Figure \ref{figure}, optimizes the actions of all market makers and of strategic traders.
+Noise traders with exogenous objectives are included in the model but are not optimized; they form part of the stochastic environment.
+Treating these flows as exogenous allows us to derive order-flow-driven execution strategies such as the volume-weighted average price.
+See \cite{cartea2016incorporating} for related work on optimal execution with order flows.

-In Section \ref{paper 3 section 2}, we start with the optimal execution game to review the basic elements in an execution problem.
-Similar with \cite{evangelista2020finite}, while the continuation method is used to establish the well-posedness result of the general case, our contributions are twofold.
-Regarding forward-backward stochastic differential equations (FBSDEs), the continuation method and the decoupling approach (introduced by \cite{ma2015well}) have been independently developed in separate literature.
-In our proof, we show that monotonicity condition in the continuation method ensures the regularity of the decoupling field.
-Moreover, while current literature mostly uses individual temporary price impact, we employ the linear aggregated temporary impact to bridge this gap.
-See \cite{voss2022two} for the scenario of a two-player game.
-Further, some specific cases are solved through backward stochastic Riccati equations (BSREs).

-In continuation to the optimal execution games, we further incorporate the role of market makers in Section \ref{paper 3 section 3}.
-From the perspective of traders, the permanent price impact component is replaced by the quoting strategies of market makers.
-Simultaneously, generalizing the linear function, we introduce a class of aggregate temporary price impact functions.
-In light of the market making, we adhere to the competition style among market makers outlined in \cite{guo2024macroscopicmarketmakinggames}.
-Particularly, each market maker competes with the best quote from the others.
-The difference with a market making game is that order flows are now endogenous, comprising orders from both the noise traders and the optimized traders.
-We utilize the stochastic maximum principle to characterize Nash equilibria in form of an FBSDE system, and subsequently present a local well-posedness result.

-In Section \ref{paper 3 section 4}, we study the `Almgren-Chriss-Avellaneda-Stoikov' model under the adoption of: (1) the linear individual temporary impact as presented in \cite{almgren2001optimal}, and (2) the exponential intensity as studied by \cite{avellaneda2008high} for market-making competition.
-The FBSDE system then admits an explicit expression.
-By the multidimensional decoupling approach in \cite{guo2024macroscopicmarketmakinggames}, the global well-posedness of system is ensured by the well-posedness of a BSRE with $M_+$-matrix coefficients.
-Several well-posedness results are presented.

-For results beyond the `Almgren-Chriss-Avellaneda-Stoikov' model, it necessitates the study of BSREs of a broader type, a challenge yet to be addressed in the existing literature.
-To overcome such difficulty, we propose an approximation framework to the original game.
-In particular, uncontrolled diffusion terms are added to the inventory dynamics, and noise trading rates follow a Markov SDE.
-In addition, we consider the market-making competition style as in \cite{luo2021dynamic} and \cite{cont2022dynamics}.
-The resulting FBSDE is of non-degenerate Markovian type, the well-posedness of which can be derived by the result in \cite{nam2022coupled}.

-The article is organized as discussed above.
-We start with optimal execution game in Section \ref{paper 3 section 2}.
-Section \ref{paper 3 section 3} adds the role of market makers, and the `Almgren-Chriss-Avellaneda-Stoikov' model is studied in Section \ref{paper 3 section 4}.
-Section \ref{paper 3 section 5} investigates the approximation game.

 \kong